Your money-making expert. Financial journalist, TV and radio personality.

 You can also descale your kettle with citric acid.
 You will find some instructions here.

 This product is another alternative to fabric conditioner for clothes softening.
-Dissolve 20g/3/4 oz in 500ml/1 pint of water and use exactly as you would fabric softener.
+Dissolve 20g or 3/4 of an ounce in 500ml/one pint of water and use exactly as you would fabric softener.